Gene Regulation: Fred van Leeuwen

 I started at the NKI in 1998 and worked in different departments.
 I studied the classification of hereditary breast tumors with genetic profiles obtained by comparative genomic hybridization.

 Since 2004 I am working in the laboratory of Fred van Leeuwen.
 I participate in several projects and provide support to PhD students and postdocs, for example by developing new tools and reagents and by doing genetic screens.
-This year I will join the NKI team for "Alpe d'HuZes" to raise funds for the Antoni van Leeuwenhoek fund by cycling up the Alpe d'Huez six times in one day.

 I graduated from a dual-degree program in Bioinformatics at the Free University Amsterdam and Interdisciplinary Medical Sciences at the University at Buffalo.
 I did my thesis research at Roswell Park Cancer Institute in the lab of Lara Sucheston.
 I started my PhD at the van Leeuwen lab in 2013.
 Within my project, I am interested in how the epigenetic landscape of a cell is transmitted.
 I am approaching this by combining 'wet' and 'dry' lab techniques, with yeast as a model organism.